mlukasik/rumour-classification/README.md

 #Closing remarks
 If you find this code useful, please let us know (m dot lukasik at sheffield dot ac dot uk) and cite our paper.

-This work was patially supported by the European Union under Grant Agreement No. 611233 PHEME (http://www.pheme.eu).
+This work was partially supported by the European Union under Grant Agreement No. 611233 PHEME (http://www.pheme.eu).